 Other Salk Cancer Center scientific breakthroughs in the past decade include:

 - Ronald Evans’ discovery that a synthetic form of vitamin D can create vulnerabilities in pancreatic cancer, improving the effectiveness of chemotherapy.
-This strategy is currently being tested in five clinical trials.
+This strategy is currently being tested in four clinical trials.

 - Reuben Shaw’s discovery of an energy-sensing “starvation” pathway that links metabolism to cancer and shuts down cell growth when nutrients are scarce.
 Shaw’s work led to testing of Metformin, a type 2 diabetes drug, and Metformin analogs in clinical trials for various cancers.